Where to Find the Best Patios and Outdoor Dining in Boston

-The backyard patio at Trina’s Starlite Lounge manages to capture much of the beloved quasi-dive’s retro appeal.
+The backyard patio at Trina’s Starlite Lounge (reopening soon for the 2023 season) manages to capture much of the beloved quasi-dive’s retro appeal.
 There are plenty of cocktails, of course, and comforting favorites like Mac & Cheese with crunchy Ritz cracker topping; Fried Chicken with hot pepper syrup; and the Starlite-Style Burger that tops two beef patties with cheese, fries, coleslaw, and aioli.
-Seats are first-come, first-served.
+Patio seats are first-come, first-served.
+Take me there.

-There is plenty of patio to be had at Toro these days, since the treasured tapas joint added a whole section of backyard tables to its small South End footprint.
+There is plenty of patio to be had at Toro, since the treasured tapas joint has a backyard patio despite its small South End footprint.
 Reservations are an option, and so are all-time favorites including the Maíz Asado (Grilled Corn) with aioli, lime, and aged cheese; sweet and salty Dátiles con Jamón; and the ever-satisfying Paella Valenciana with rice, shrimp, chorizo, and chicken.
+Take me there.

 Yellow Door Taqueria (South End)

 Bright sun-colored umbrellas and picnic tables populate the sidewalk on Harrison Avenue around Yellow Door Taqueria.
-It’s a lively place to convene with friends for an array of colorful tacos, including a fun take on New England’s fried seafood with Frito Scallop with pickled jalapeño and celery mayonesa and pico slaw; and tequila-soaked drinks like a Spicy Pineapple Margarita.
+It’s a lively place to convene with friends for an array of colorful tacos, including a fun take on New England’s fried seafood with Frito Scallop with pickled jalapeño and celery mayonesa and pico slaw; and tequila-soaked drinks like a Spicy Pineapple Margarita from the outdoor bar.
 Reservations are available.
+Take me there.